Articles and Other Resources

 The Kentucky Commission on Women works to elevate the status of women and girls in the commonwealth, empowering them to overcome barriers to equity and expanding opportunities to achieve their fullest potential.

-Division of Women's Physical and Mental Health
+Division of Women's Health

 The division is a clearninghouse for data and information on women's health issues.
 It maintains an online women's health resource center and routinely conducts women's health outreach and education.